lechoo/toddmotto.github.com/_posts/2013-01-26-creating-an-html5-responsive-ready-contact-form-with-custom-javascript-feature-detection.md

 These three input types tell the browser what to expect in the field, validating it for you on the fly, and do come in really handy when also using a mobile or tablet.
 On iOS and Android devices (that I’ve tested), we get a relevant keyboard per each input type.
 For email, we get an ‘@’ symbol, for url we see the ‘.com’ and for tel it switches to a number keypad.
 The end user definitely feels valued at this point.

 Putting the above together, we can look at the finalised markup, with some heading tags to instruct the user.
-Instead of using  to submit the form, we’ll use a  element to submit the form.
-This is better and more flexible as you can have HTML content and images inside the , whereas  is limited to text only.
+Instead of using &lt;input type="submit"&gt; to submit the form, we’ll use a &lt;button&gt; element.
+This is better and more flexible as you can have HTML content and images inside the , whereas &lt;input type="submit"&gt; is limited to text only.

 In terms of browser compatibility, if the browser doesn’t support the HTML5 input type, it will simply degrade itself to a text input type, which saves us creating a fallback.